Published by: JuliaThis post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Make full use of Phil Ivey’s poker strategy workbook

-Before I dive in and tell you more about what is in the course, I need to urge you to download and use the provided workbook.
+Before I dive in and tell you more about what is in the course, I need to urge you to download and use the provided workbook (check it out here).
 Doing so will enable you to get a lot more out of the videos.

 Pay particular attention to the up your game section, this shows you how to maximize your results.
 For example, every now and again you will see a chip symbol pop up in a video.
 That is there to remind you to refer to the workbook.
 Usually, you will be provided with exercises that are specifically designed to help you to cement what you have just learned.